atlassubbed/atlas-query-stream/README.md

   })
 ```

-There is much more possible with nested queries: you can nest basic queries inside recursive queries, you can nest many levels of queries -- do whatever you gotta do for your use case.
+There is much more possible with nested queries: you can nest basic queries inside of recursive queries, you can nest many levels of queries -- do whatever you gotta do for your use case.

 ## caveats